-Concrete walls are a common specification for bulk storage structures – including those used for agricultural storage of fertilizer, grain, wheat and corn.
-Many Legacy storage structures contain concrete walls.
+Concrete walls are a common specification for bulk storage structures – including those used for fertilizer, agricultural commodities and salt and sand.
 Precast concrete walls are especially popular, and have several advantages over cast-in-place (CIP) or site-cast concrete walls.

 Concrete Wall Panels Increase Storage Capacity

-Concrete walls have a high load-bearing capacity, allowing bulk material piles to extend to the very edges of the building.
-Using the entire building area for storage decreases the necessary building footprint, and in turn lowers the cost per bushel stored.
-Concrete walls are also unlikely to be damaged by impact or other accidents that can harm other building materials.
+Concrete walls have a high load-bearing capacity, allowing bulk piles to extend to the very edges of the building.
+Using the entire building area for storage decreases the necessary building footprint and lowers the cost per bushel stored.

 Using Precast Concrete Reduces Construction Time

-Precast panels can be used in two ways – as the foundation for the building or to create storage bays inside.
+Precast panels can be used as the foundation for the building or to create storage bays inside.
 Storage bays are built especially fast, often in just a day or two.
 Storage bays can also be assembled after the walls and construction are complete, so construction crews have access to clearspan space and can work faster during primary construction.

 Precast Walls Are Reconfigurable and Transferable